pendwmpian/dlp-control/README.md

 The core functions are provided by the PatternOnTheFly class.

 + `__init__(self, h=1080, w=1920, test=False)`:
     `h`: Height of the DMD in pixels.
     `w`: Width of the DMD in pixels.
     `test`: If True, USB packet transmission is skipped (useful for testing without a connected device).

 + `DefinePattern(self, index, exposure, darktime, data: np.ndarray)`:
     Register a Pattern Image in 1-bit Bitmap format.
-    `index`: Order of the image in sequence (0-indexed) `exposure`: Pattern exposure time (us)
+    `index`: Order of the image in sequence (0-indexed)
+    `exposure`: Pattern exposure time (us)
-    `darktime`: Dark display time following the exposure (us) `data`: A 2D NumPy array representing the 1-bit bitmap (0 for black, 1 for white).
+    `darktime`: Dark display time following the exposure (us)
+    `data`: A 2D NumPy array representing the 1-bit bitmap (0 for black, 1 for white).

++ `CalcSizeOfImageSequence(self, nPattern: int)`:
+    Calculate the total size (bytes) of ImageSequence
+    `nPattern`: The total number of patterns in the sequence.

 + `SendImageSequence(self, nPattern: int, nRepeat: int)`:
     Sends the registered patterns to the DLPC900.
 This can take a significant amount of time (approximately 1 second to 1 minute / pattern).
     `nPattern`: The total number of patterns in the sequence.
     `nDisplay`: The number of times to repeat the entire sequence.
 If set to 0, the sequence will loop indefinitely.

 + `StartRunning()`:
     Starts displaying the registered pattern sequence on the DMD.

 + `StopRunning()`:
     Stops displaying the pattern sequences.

 ## Example